marx-alex/if-stitch/README.md

 This is done by **warpPerspective**.
 * The calculated homography matrices for each field are changed to that they can be applied to the images in original size.
 * Images are then warped in every channel based on homography matrices.
+* In general the images are first stitched to panoramas of rows.
+Then the panoramas are stitched together.

 ## Example